nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 #### Transient Store on AWS

-To be able to use S3 direct upload with Nuxeo, you will need to add another policy to a new role:
+To use S3 direct upload with Nuxeo, you will need to add another policy to a new role (see sample below):

 ```
 {